matomatical/coursework-portfolio/README.md

 #### PHYC90045 Introduction to Quantum Computing

-An introduction to quantum computing for non-physicists.
+A comprehensive introduction to quantum computing for non-physicists.
 [Handbook link](https://handbook.unimelb.edu.au/2019/subjects/phyc90045/).
 Final grade: 99.

 * We studied topics all the way from the basic one-qubit gates to the QFT, Shor's algorithm, quantum annealing architectures, quantum communication, error-correcting surface codes, quantum computational complexity theory, and more.

-  We used the University of Melbourne's Qauntum User Interface, and IBM Q's real quantum computers.
+* We used the University of Melbourne's Qauntum User Interface, and IBM Q's real quantum computers.
-  (There was also a class on using a DWAVE annealer, but I missed it!)
+  (There was also a class on using a real DWave annealer, but I missed it!)

-  Since the assignments are re-used from year to year, I won't publish my solutions.
+* Since the assignments are re-used from year to year, I won't publish my solutions.